 Resist the need to check your phone too often or browse social networks as a time waster.
 It can cause stress!
 Use your time wisely and set specific times to read unimportant emails and texts, control your device, don’t let it control you!

-Try it brothers and sisters, it can be done!
+Try it dear sisters, it can be done!
 Why limit your goals to Ramadan alone?
-If you start now, it won’t seem so daunting, and maybe, just maybe, by next Ramadan, your goals can go much smoother, leaving you feeling much less hopeless – I know I’m excited to see it through Inshallah!
+If you start now, it won’t seem so daunting.
+Maybe by next Ramadan inshAllah, your goals can go much smoother, leaving you feeling less hopeless.
+I know I’m excited to see it through too!